WILD GOOSE RESOURCE GROUP

 Are the WGRG trained singers?

 No. Our experience has taught us that untutored voices, with enough practice and encouragement, are the best instruments to enable the song of the people.
 What matters to us is participation, not performance.

 No. We do sing, and we do record our material, but we do other things as well.
 Recordings have been made by the Wild Goose Collective and before them the Wild Goose Worship Group (see above).

 No. We go to the island once or twice a year to lead programme weeks and staff worship training.
 We live in the central belt of Scotland and are based in Glasgow, at the Iona Community’s offices.

 Is John Bell the music leader of the Iona Community?

 No. There isn’t a “music leader”.

 On the island of Iona there is a musician every year who provides and organises music for the services of worship in the Abbey and for guests who stay there.
-There are also other musicians and hymn writers who are/have been associated with the Iona Community. e.g. Kathy Galloway, Ian Fraser, Leith Fisher, Tom Colvin, to name but a few.
+There are also other musicians and hymn writers past and present associated with the Iona Community – Kathy Galloway, Ian Fraser, Leith Fisher, Tom Colvin, to name but a few.